bdiamand/Delegate/README.md

     f(12);
 }

-//lambda with POD capture.
-To support non-POD captures (many projects never need this), use one of FuncNonMove or FuncNonCopy.
+//lambda with POD capture, but non-POD also works correctly.
 {
     double d = 99.5;
     double *something = &d;